A Greedy PDE Router for Blending Neural Operators and Classical Methods: Background

 with the boundary conditions incorporated in $\mathcal{L}_h^a$.
-Thus, the PDE reduces to a linear system of equations.
-Unlike much of the neural operator literature, which retains function space formulations for discretization invariance, we follow the conventions of classical numerical analysis and represent all functions and operators as finite-dimensional vectors and matrices.
+Unlike much of the neural operator literature, which retains function space formulations for discretization invariance, we follow the conventions of classical numerical analysis and represent functions and operators as vectors and matrices.
 Discretization invariance is not essential here, since we focus on fixed-grid problems.